Managing biosecurity and imported food risk

 Work on the new facility will continue, with the second phase including the construction of the avian and ruminant compounds and stage two of the dog and cat compounds.
 Work is due to be complete in 2018.

 Photo: Veterinary officer John Russell-Cook examines Claude the Nova Scotia Duck Tolling Retriever at the new post-entry quarantine facility.

 Detecting imported food risks

-Imported Food Inspection Scheme, which monitors importer compliance with Australia’s food standards.
+We administer the Imported Food Inspection Scheme, which monitors importer compliance with Australia’s food standards.
 Food Standards Australia New Zealand provides advice on foods that pose a medium to high risk to public health.
 We classify these as ‘risk food’ under the inspection scheme, and classify all other food as ‘surveillance food’.
 Risk food is subject to an inspection rate of 100 per cent and surveillance food is subject to an inspection rate of 5 per cent.

 Between 1 January and 31 December 2015, we inspected 29 715 lines of imported food, and applied 93 976 tests.
 The compliance rate was 98.6 per cent for all food inspected, and the compliance rate for risk food was approximately 98.9 per cent.

 Incorrect labelling accounted for most of the non-compliance (79.1 per cent of failures).
 When labelling non-compliance was removed from the testing data, the compliance rate for analytical and other tests applied to imported food increased to 99.5 per cent.
 We will continue to work with industry to raise awareness on correctly labelling food for sale in Australia.
 We will use the existing website to

 communicate labelling requirements, but are also looking at new guidance material for importers whose food labelling does not meet requirements.